-Brendan is an herbalist of 26 years with training in eastern and western healing traditions and has been practicing Chinese medicine full-time for 17 years.
-He has been a western herbal business owner and consultant to natural product companies and western medical practitioners.
-He is on the faculty at AFEA in Florida and has been an adjunct professor at Johnson State College/ Northern Vermont University in VT and Daoist Tradition in NC.
+Brendan has been a western herbal business owner and consultant to natural product companies and western medical practitioners.
+He is also on the faculty at AFEA in Florida and has been an adjunct professor at Johnson State College/ Northern Vermont University in VT and Daoist Tradition in NC.
 He is also the past president of the Vermont Acupuncture Association (VTAA).

-He teaches about various aspects of Chinese medicine and western herbal medicine at schools, universities, educational centers and conferences around the US and Europe.
-He writes and teaches about the connection between personal, societal and environmental well-being, including the connection between climate change and Chinese medical thought and diagnosis.
-North Atlantic Books published his first book The Yin and Yang of Climate Crisis: Healing Personal, Cultural and Ecological Imbalance with Chinese Medicine, which uses the lens of Chinese medicine to look at the underlying causes of our warming planet.
+He also teaches about many aspects of Chinese medicine and western herbal medicine at schools, universities, educational centers and conferences around the US and Europe.
+He writes and teaches about the connection between personal, societal and environmental well-being, including the connection between climate change and Chinese medical theroy and diagnosis.
+North Atlantic Books published his first book The Yin and Yang of Climate Crisis: Healing Personal, Cultural and Ecological Imbalance with Chinese Medicine which uses the lens of Chinese medicine to look at the underlying causes of our warming planet.

-Brendan is a long-time student and practitioner of Tai Chi Ch’uan, having studied with Wolfe Lowenthal weekly for 10 years.
+Brendan is a long-time student and practitioner of Tai Chi Ch’uan, having studied with internationally recognized teacher Wolfe Lowenthal weekly for 10 years.
 He was authorized to teach by Wolfe, who was a senior student of Cheng Man Ch’ing, the creator of the Yang style short form.
-He was the founder and primary instructor of an outdoor based western herbal school in Southern Vermont and teaches about harvesting and using wild plants for food and medicine, and herbal medicine preparation in a wide variety of settings.
-For the past 17 years he has worked clinically integrating the potency of local, western medicinal plants with the depth of the Chinese diagnostic tradition.
+Brendan is also the founder and primary instructor of an outdoor based western herbal school in Vermont and teaches about harvesting and using wild plants for food and medicine as well as herbal medicine preparation in a wide variety of settings.
+Since 2005 he has worked clinically integrating the potency of local, western medicinal plants with the depth of the Chinese diagnostic tradition.